SSHepherd Documentation

 Quick Start: Create your SSHepherd® certificates using Let’s Encrypt

-The following steps will walk you through creating SSHepherd® certificates required to install the SSHepherd® C3 server.
+The following manual steps will walk you through creating SSHepherd® certificates required to install the SSHepherd® C3 server.
 This example uses GoDaddy for DNS, and Let’s Encrypt to create the certificates and is designed as a Quick Start option.
 Your providers may have different requirements.

 If you have an existing certificate and won’t be using Let’s Encrypt, advance to the section below to verify your certificate and make any necessary changes.